Poetry that comes from the writer's heart of things she has seen or come to know about, sharing what that heart has

 What Might Have Been

 We got about another year together until she fell, leaving a blood clot on her brain caused by the blood thinner she was on.
 It was touch and go for days that felt like weeks and now she must go to another nursing home for rehab and this time she was bed bound and I could not bring her home.
 I would just have to watch over her.
 We had hardly gotten her settled in that they wanted to put a feeding tube in.
 She had had one at the hospital because she had for the most part been tied down and fighting one seizure type something after another from not being on blood thinners and her veins were so non-existent they had to go through the main artery for all her medications anyway.

-I said no and I was there every day to make sure she ate and I am pretty sure when I wasn't that she didn't eat but that was rare.
+I said no and I was there every day to make sure she ate and I am pretty sure when I wasn't there, that she didn't eat, but that was rare.
 I could not let a day go by and not go see her but neither could I be there for every meal.
 The feeding tube was solely to keep anyone from having to do that job, I knew.
 Mom still loved food and always begged for chocolate pudding and never got it unless I brought it to her.

-How many times I would show up and if there as any it was vanilla or anything else.
+How many times I would show up and if there was any it was vanilla or anything else but chocolate.
 I wondered if there was a chocolate pudding shortage or what?
-She was so thin and pitiful (under 100 pounds), did they have no feelings for anyone?
+She was so thin and pitiful (under 100 pounds).
+Did they have no feelings for anyone?

 The Nightmare Grew Worse